 The FG knot is a relatively recent addition to the very growing book of fishing knots.

-Very popular with Australian saltwater anglers, the FG knot knot was invented by GT fishermen who were getting busted off by giant trevally, one of the world’s strongest fish pound of pound.
-They also wanted to maximise their casting distance and accuracy, so needed a thin knot that could pass easily through the rod guides.
+Very popular with Australian saltwater anglers, the FG knot was invented by GT fishermen who were getting busted off by giant trevally, one of the world’s strongest fish pound of pound.
+They also wanted to maximize their casting distance and accuracy, so needed a thin knot that could pass easily through the rod guides.

 FG Knot Testimonials